 Enjoy a glass of Moët & Chandon Imperial Brut Champagne as you take in the fantastic view.
 An excellent alternative is to get a drink of your choice at the Skydeck bar.

-See the View from the Shard during both day and night at a discounted price.
+Go to the View from the Shard during both day and night at a lower price than each would separately.
 These tickets must be used in one day and you must wait at least 2 hours between each visit.

-If you’re looking to get the best view of London from above, the Shard is your best option.
+If you’re looking to get the best view of London from above, The View from The Shard is your best option.

-In addition to both the closed deck and the open air deck at the Shard, you can also check out their VR Experience or take a private guided tour.
+In addition to both the closed deck and the open-air deck at The View from The Shard, you can also check out their VR Experience or take a private guided tour.
 Some of the alternative options for a view won’t have the same opportunities.